 Educational administrators develop and implement districtwide policies and programs that affect school-level leadership, teaching, and learning.
 Although educational administrators often do not provide direct service to students, their work builds district and school-level capacity and culture.
-In the U.S. Virgin Islands, coordinators oversee programs and initiatives, and often provide direct support to teachers as they implement new teaching strategies.
+In the U.S. Virgin Islands, a coordinator is a district-based administrator who is employed within the Office of the Insular Superintendent, Division of Curriculum and Instruction, and whose roles and responsibilities include support to the district and its schools in areas of leadership, curriculum and instruction, subject-matter expertise, program design and management, and professional development.
+Coordinators in the U.S. Virgin Islands agree that professional development encompasses all types of facilitated learning opportunities including credentials such as academic degrees to formal coursework, conferences and informal learning opportunities situated in practice.